slbailey/Retrovue/docs/runtime/schedule_service.md

 **Steps:**

-1. Convert when_utc (aware datetime in UTC) to channel-local using MasterClock.to_channel_time()
+1. Convert when_utc (aware datetime in UTC) to local time
 2. If local_time.time() >= 06:00, broadcast day label is local_time.date()
 3. Else, broadcast day label is (local_time.date() - 1 day)
 4. Return that label as a date object

 #### `broadcast_day_window(channel_id, when_utc) -> tuple[datetime, datetime]`

-Return (start_local, end_local) for the broadcast day that contains when_utc, in channel-local tz, tz-aware datetimes.
+Return (start_local, end_local) for the broadcast day that contains when_utc, in local time (tz-aware datetimes).

 - start_local = YYYY-MM-DD 06:00:00
 - end_local = (YYYY-MM-DD+1) 05:59:59.999999